magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 <li>Review those transactions with a low Apdex score, unusually high Count or high Avg time, or Dissat %.</li>
 <li>Click on each individual transaction.
 If you cannot resolve the issue, <a href="https://support.magento.com/hc/en-us/articles/360019088251">submit a support ticket.</a>
 </li>
-<li>If you need to investigate further consider checking non-web transactions.</li>
+<li>If you need to investigate further, consider checking non-web transactions.</li>
 </ol>
 </li>
 </ol>